 Ask your hospital or long-term care facility about fall prevention programs and how they balance the concerns around falling with the need for physical activity.
 As with many facets of healthcare, it’s important for patients to be involved in fall reduction efforts.
 In fact, recent research found that a partnership between patients and their care team helps prevent falls and fall-related injuries.
 And although physical activity is important, patients should never walk alone without medical team approval.

-For information on why patients fall, read my blog post: Why are Hospital Patients at Risk for Falls?
+For information on why patients fall, read my blog post: Why do Patients Fall in Hospitals?

 All hospital stays involve risk.
 Read these blog posts to reduce your risk of problems: